 “Perhaps not,” he replied, “but statistically speaking, more harm comes to people on the streets than anywhere else.
 Accidents are more likely to occur outside of buildings and vehicles that are guided by intelligence.”

-“And what exactly do you think I’m going to be guided by?”
+“And what exactly do you think I’m guided by?”
 I asked.

 “Regardless of my abilities, the streets are not only prone to more accidents, but they also produce statistically longer response times for aid workers when accidents do occur.”

 “I wasn’t talking about your intelligence, Atticus.
-Fine, I promise I’ll be careful.
-I’ll take the miniscule chance that something will happen to me.”
-I grabbed my hoverboard and headed to the chute that lead to the street.
+I’ve got my own, you know.”
+I paused for a few seconds, then continued.
+“Fine, I promise I’ll be careful.
+I’m willing to take the miniscule chance that something will happen to me.”
+I grabbed my hoverboard and headed to the chute which led to the street.

 The streets were deserted as usual.
 People rarely used this antiquated infrastructure.
-All the vehicles we had nowadays never touched the ground.
+All the vehicles we had now never touched the ground.
 On top of that, nobody ever walked on the streets, as everything we needed was always temperature controlled, safe, and available indoors.
 In fact, it was easy to go months at a time without ever really concerning oneself with the outdoors.
-That’s exactly why I wanted to go to Ardua.
+Just another reason I couldn’t wait to go to Ardua.

 I hit the streets, mounted my board, and started cruising towards the factory where my dad was supposed to be.
 It was an uneventful trip, as expected, until I was slowing down only a few hundred yards from the factory entrance.
 All of a sudden, I felt a tremendous impact on the left side of my body, I found myself in mid-air, and I saw my board continue flying ahead of me.
 A moment later, the right side of my body made impact with the pavement below.

 I was dazed for a moment, but I vaguely began to notice that not only was the side of my body that impacted the ground in pain, I also felt a great pressure on the other side of my torso.
-I realized that whatever had knocked me off of my board must be laying on top of me right now.
+I realized that whatever had knocked me off my board must still be laying on top of me right now.
 As I looked up to see what could have hit me, I found myself staring into a pair of terrified eyes – but only for a moment.

-All at once, I felt warmth on my face, a release of pressure from on top of me, and separation from another’s gaze, as the pair of eyes in front of me reeled back from a new orifice that had just been created near the bridge of his nose.
+All at once, I felt warmth on my face, a release of pressure from on top of me, and separation from the other’s gaze, as the pair of eyes in front of me appeared to be sucked into the black hole of a new orifice which had just been created near the bridge of his nose.
 Still dazed by my crash landing, I didn’t even know where to begin processing what had just happened.

 I heard the clicking of boots on the pavement.
 The sound grew louder as I was approached, and I slowly turned my head to look.
 Two soldiers were running from the direction of my father’s factory, towards me.
 One of them spoke up.
 “Are you alright, ma’am.”

 “I…I’m fine,” I stammered.
 I really was fine.
-I didn’t feel injured, just shocked.
-I reached my hand up to my face to scratch an itch that had begun to make it’s way down my face, when I felt something wet.
+I didn’t feel seriously injured, just a bit sore on my right side and a little shocked.
+Since my right side was in pain, I reached my left hand up to my face to scratch an itch that had begun to make its way down my face.
+As I reached up, I felt something wet.
 I pulled my hand down to take a look, and upon closer inspection I saw that I was bleeding.
 Badly.